Tom Brady has played 22 seasons in the NFL, even retiring once (before unretiring).

 By design, Brady will be remembered for numerous NFL records, including most Super Bowl wins by a player (seven).

-And maybe in “retirement” at age 44, he’ll open up more about his likely support for the LGBTQ community, too.
+Maybe in his second retirement (whenever that is), he’ll open up more about his possible support for the LGBTQ community, too.